ECS153/final-project-bar/README.md

 Launch Ganache so that the ethereum accounts are available to the Blockchain that you are about to deploy.

 ### 4. Migrate the Smart Contract
 Launch the terminal and navigate to the directory <em>bar-chat-2.0 > client</em> and run the command `truffle migrate --reset` to deploy a new smart contract.
 The first Ganache account will be used as the deployer by default.
 You can verify this by check if the balance in your ganache account drops.
+You only have to deploy once.

-### 5. Spcecify your Blockchain Network on Metamask
+### 5. Specify your Blockchain Network on Metamask
 For the purposes of this project, we have set our development network as 127.0.0.1:7545.
 This configuration is in <em>bar-chat-2.0 > client > truffle-config.js</em>
 The top dropdown in Metamask is where you will connect to a network.
 Select the dropdown and choose `Custom RPC`.
 Input the following: